✦ Inherited light, created future CAT EYE since 1960 ✦

 But the craftsmen didn't give up.
 They decided to carve out a future for themselves and started anew under the CAT EYE brand.
 With no customers, they loaded their binoculars into their car and traveled all over the country, from Hokkaido to Kyushu, working hard to sell them.

-Eventually, this passion spread beyond national borders, with requests to use the "CAT EYE" brand name coming from overseas, including the UK, South Africa, Taiwan, and China.
+Eventually, this passion spread beyond national borders, with requests to use the "CAT EYE" brand name coming from overseas, including the UK, Sweden, South Africa, and Taiwan.

 In 1987, the CAT EYE "NC-II 7x21 Z.CF" won the Good Design Award .
 It was the moment when the craftsmanship and aesthetic sense of the product were officially recognized.